-We have benefited from comments of participants at seminars and conferences in Berlin, Bratislava, Cambridge, Milan, Paris, Pavia, Uppsala, Venice and Warsaw.
+We have benefited from comments of two anonymous referees as well as participants at seminars and conferences in Berlin, Bratislava, Cambridge, Milan, Paris, Pavia, Umea, Uppsala, Venice and Warsaw.
 Financial support from the Deutsche Forschungsgemeinschaft through SFB/TR 15 is gratefully acknowledged.